 Charges: Financial fraud.

-Summary: In February 2019, Trump’s former lawyer, Michael Cohen, testified to Congress that the then president had repeatedly lied on financial forms about the value of his assets to procure better tax and loan terms.
+Summary: In February 2019, Trump’s former lawyer Michael Cohen testified to Congress that the then president had repeatedly lied on financial forms about the value of his assets to procure better tax and loan terms.
 “It was my experience that Mr Trump inflated his total assets when it served his purposes, such as trying to be listed amongst the wealthiest people in Forbes, and deflated his assets to reduce his real estate taxes,” Cohen told the House oversight committee.

-His testimony triggered a civil inquiry, led by New York attorney general Letitia James, into the Trump Organization’s business practices.
+His testimony triggered a civil inquiry, led by the New York attorney general, Letitia James, into the Trump Organization’s business practices.
 That led to a civil trial against Trump, his two eldest sons and the Trump Organization.
 They lost the case and were ordered in February 2024 to pay more than $350m in penalties plus interest, a combined sum that had grown to more than $450m by the time of the ruling.
 Trump is appealing the ruling.